Blackhawks vs. Golden Knights Player Props Betting Odds

 Bet on this or any NHL matchup at BetMGM

-Seth Jones has scored three total points (0.6 per game) this season.
-He has zero goals and three assists.
+Connor Bedard has scored four total points (0.6 per game) this season.
+He has two goals and two assists.

 |Opponent